About Memory Leaks

 Note

-are limited in number, then there will be no memory leak, because the$data
+If the keys added byCache::instance()->set(key, value)are limited in number, there will be no memory leak, because the$dataarray does not expand indefinitely.

-Infinitely Expanding Global Array
+Infinitely Expanding global Array

 class Index